-As a physics student at the Center For Complex Networks & Social Cognition (CCNSC) of SBU, I work on topics at the interface of physics, computer science, and systems biology, such as phase transitions in statistical inference: when data becomes too sparse or too noisy, it can suddenly become impossible to find underlying patterns in it.
+As a visitor at the Center For Complex Networks & Social Data Science (CCNSD) of SBU, I work on topics at the interface of physics, computer science, and systems biology, such as inference problems like phase transitions in statistical inference: when data becomes too sparse or too noisy, it can suddenly become impossible to find underlying patterns in it.
 This includes finding clusters in high-dimensional data and finding communities in social or biological networks.
 My project aims to use physics-inspired methods to find structure within large data sets and determine when these structures are statistically significant.
 We are developing physics-based algorithms which can point to hidden connections between spatially disparate nodes of a network!

 Dynamics of Growth in Social Networks in Accordance with Preferential Attachement and Tension in the Networks/ Supervised by Dr. G.R.
 Jafari – 2015, Shahid Beheshti University, Tehran, Iran Accepted as a poster in the “8th Conference on Statistical Physics, Soft Condensed Matters, and Complex Systems”: Poster